AntaresSimulatorTeam/antares-xpansion/INSTALL-centos.md

 ## [GCC version](#gcc-version)
 By default, GCC version of Centos7 is 4.8.5.
-For compiling antares-xpansion we need C++17 support.
+The compilation of  *antares-xpansion* requires C++17 support.

-You can use a more recent version of GCC by enabling devtoolset :
+You can use a more recent version of GCC by enabling `devtoolset-7` :
 ```
 sudo yum install centos-release-scl
 sudo yum install devtoolset-7
 ```

-Before compiling antares-xpansion we must launch a new shell with `scl` tool :
+Before compiling *antares-xpansion* we must launch a new shell with `scl` tool :
 ```
 scl enable devtoolset-7 bash
 ```